 Object files are widely used to link and execute programs.
 With the help of an object file, you can keep a tab of different activities at once with its unique parallel view feature.

 The executive type and the linking type are found at the start of the file and help in compiling the files for further use.
 This executive and linking format has a fixed position.
-The flexibility of the executive and linking format need no specific order for header tables, sections, and segments.
+The flexibility of the executive and linking format needs no specific order for header tables, sections, and segments.

-Object file represents some controlled data with the machine-independent format.
+The object file represents some controlled data with the machine-independent format.
 This identifies.

 Object file functions: